This post may contain affiliate links.

 Once you’ve paid, strip down in one of the change rooms, dump your things in your locker then shower.
 Do NOT miss the shower part or people will yell at you.

-Then you’re on your own to create your ideal Wiesbaden wellness experience.
+Then you’re on your own to create your own ‘spa Wiesbaden’ experience.
 There’s a suggested circuit to the Irish-Roman bath experience, a lengthy process involving warm ups, cool downs, foot baths, pools, saunas and relaxation so pick up English instructions at the front desk.

 Rest assured, you will still be confused as you try to decipher the difference between a Lumenarium (a relaxation room with changing lights) and a Lavacrum (cold bath), or between a Tepidarium (a boring warm room where you’re supposed to start) and the Sudatorium, the second step of the circuit where you sit in a ‘dry air bath’.
-Equally as exciting in my books.
+No matter.

-Spa treatments: You can book spa treatments such as massages and mud packs here, and if you want refreshments, you can find them in the glass-domed Spring Bar.
+You can book spa treatments such as massages and mud packs at this popular Wiesbaden therme, and if you want refreshments, you can find them in the glass-domed Spring Bar.

 The Thermalbad Aukammtal

-The downside is that these thermal baths aren’t as central as the other top Wiesbaden hot springs spas, but I walked here from downtown in about 25 minutes.
+The downside is that this relaxed Wiesbaden thermalbad (thermal baths) aren’t as central as the other top Wiesbaden hot springs spas, but I walked here from downtown in about 25 minutes.
 It’s a lovely walk through the long Kurpark behind the historic Kurhaus, now home to the casino.

 Outdoor Mineral Pool

-The main reason I wanted to visit the Thermalbad Aukammtal is because it’s the only spa in Wiesbaden with an outdoor thermal pool.
-The pool can get crowded, however, so eventually I moved upstairs to the clothing-free sauna area, which has a smaller outdoor thermal pool.
+The main reason to visit the Thermalbad Aukammtal is because it’s the only spa in Wiesbaden with an outdoor thermal pool.
+The pool can get crowded, however, and eventually I moved upstairs to the clothing-free sauna area, which has a smaller outdoor thermal pool.

-To my dismay, it wasn’t a Monday, which is Ladies Day at the Aukammtal, but I bared it all anyway and skuttled from place to place as quickly as I could, and overall, I found it more relaxing than the main section downstairs.
+To my dismay, it wasn’t a Monday, which is Ladies Day at the Aukammtal therme, but I bared it all anyway and skuttled from place to place as quickly as I could.
+Overall, I found it more relaxing than the main section downstairs.

 What to Bring to the Thermalbad Aukammtal